Feng Dao: Later Tang

 In 933, Emperor Mingzong became gravely ill.
-His oldest son Li Congrong, generally considered his heir presumptive, was fearful that the imperial officials would oppose his succession, and therefore decided to try to seize power by force even before Emperor Mingzong's death.
+His oldest son Li Congrong, generally considered his presumptive heir, was fearful that the imperial officials would oppose his succession and therefore decided to try to seize power by force even before Emperor Mingzong's death.
 Li Congrong's mutiny ended in failure, and he was killed.
-Some of the key officials urged for mass execution of Li Congrong's staff members, but Feng Dao and Feng Yun urged leniency, and so most of them were only exiled.
-Emperor Mingzong died shortly after and was succeeded by his son Li Conghou the Prince of Song (as Emperor Min).
+Some of the key officials urged the mass execution of Li Congrong's staff members, but Feng Dao and Feng Yun urged leniency and so most of them were only exiled.
+Emperor Mingzong died shortly after and was succeeded by his son Li Conghou, the Prince of Song, posthumously remembered as Emperor Min.
 Feng Dao continued to serve Emperor Min as chancellor.